 Pickerington in Fairfield County, Ohio — The American Midwest (Great Lakes)

 Location.
-39° 53.037′ N, 82° 45.212′ W. Marker is in Pickerington, Ohio, in Fairfield County.
-Marker is at the intersection of Columbus Street (Ohio Route 256) and Center Street / Lockville Road, on the right when traveling east on Columbus Street.
+39° 52.946′ N, 82° 45.191′ W. Marker is in Pickerington, Ohio, in Fairfield County.
+Memorial is on Lockville Road, on the right when traveling south.
+Memorial is in the village park, about 500 feet south of the intersection of Lockville Road and Columbus Street (Ohio Route 256).
 Touch for map.
-Marker is at or near this postal address: 15.
-E. Columbus Street, Pickerington OH 43147, United States of America.
+Marker is in this post office area: Pickerington OH 43147, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Pickerington Veterans Memorial (about 600 feet away, measured in a direct line); Union Veteran Legion Sherman Monument (approx. 2½ miles away); Francis H. Game Cemetery (approx. 2.8 miles away); Pvt.
-Alfred Cannon (approx. 3.8 miles away); Canal Winchester (approx. 3.9 miles away); Prentiss School No. 8 (approx. 3.9 miles away); Canal Winchester Veterans Memorial (approx. 3.9 miles away); Canal Winchester Vietnam Veterans Memorial (approx. 4 miles away).
+The Carnegie Library (about 600 feet away, measured in a direct line); Union Veteran Legion Sherman Monument (approx. 2.6 miles away); Francis H. Game Cemetery (approx. 2.8 miles away); Pvt.
+Alfred Cannon Canal Winchester (approx. 3.8 miles away); Prentiss School No. 8 (approx. 3.8 miles away); Canal Winchester Veterans Memorial (approx. 3.9 miles away); The Interurban Depot (approx. 3.9 miles away).
 Touch for a list and map of all markers in Pickerington.

 More.
-Search the internet for The Carnegie Library.
+Search the internet for Pickerington Veterans Memorial.

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on March 28, 2009, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 863 times since then and 13 times this year.
-Photos: 1, 2, 3, 4. submitted on March 28, 2009, by William Fischer, Jr. of Scranton, Pennsylvania. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 901 times since then.
+Photos: 1, 2, 3. submitted on March 28, 2009, by William Fischer, Jr. of Scranton, Pennsylvania. • Bill Pfingsten was the editor who published this page.